Technology × Social Interaction

 Social Matching: How could data science & AI help identify suitable collaborators, support recruitment, find experts, and form teams?

-UI in mediated communication: How do user interfaces condition and structure interaction in social media?
-How to design sociality-enhancing UIs?
+UI in mediated communication: How is interaction in social media conditioned and structured by user interfaces?
+How to design sociality-enhancing systems?

 Human-AI collaboration: How can human intelligence and AI best work together?